-LOUISVILLE, Ky., April 28, 2016 /PRNewswire/ -- Continuing the tradition that began in 1987, with the 113th Kentucky Derby, Kroger master floral designers are again honored to create "The Garland of Roses".
-The event will take place on Friday, May 6th, at the Middletown Kroger store located at 12501 Shelbyville Road, in Louisville, KY.
-The best time for visitors to see the crafting of this year's Garland will be from 4 p.m. to 11 p.m. on Derby Eve.
+CINCINNATI, April 29, 2015 /PRNewswire/ -- Continuing the tradition that began with the 113th Kentucky Derby, The Kroger Co.
+(NYSE: KR) master floral designers are honored to create "The Garland of Roses".
+The event will take place on Friday, May 1st, at the Kroger store located at 12501 Shelbyville Road, in Louisville, KY.
 Last year, more than 6,000 people came to see this all-night event.

 "With the Garland of Roses being such an important part of the Kentucky Derby tradition it is a true honor for our team of floral designers to be involved," said Carol Belser, Manager of the Kroger Floral Center in Louisville.